 Note: low-cost doesn’t equate to No Cost.
 There are always costs involved in any business venture.
 Compared to the hotel, airline, and machinery industries, the 101 Niche Business Ideas are considered Low-Cost businesses to start from Small to Great.

-This post will discover five key steps to execute when formulating your success strategy.
+This post will discover five key steps you must execute when formulating your success strategy.
 As promised, I will also include the 101 Profitable niche Low-Cost business ideas for you to ponder.

 Do not skip the business planning phase.
 Successful entrepreneurs will tell you that a solid business plan is the cornerstone of any successful venture.